Are Employee Complaints Protected Speech?

-“What is and isn’t protected speech is one of the most misunderstood areas of employment law and employee rights,” says Dove Burns, an employment law attorney at Obermayer Rebmann Maxwell & Hippel.
+“What is and isn’t protected speech is one of the most misunderstood areas of employment law and employee rights,” says Dove Burns, an employment law attorney at Kaufman Dolowich.

-That means unless you work in the public sector, your speech isn’t as protected as you might think.
-But that doesn’t mean there isn’t any protection for private-sector employees.
+Unless you’re a government employee working in the public sector, your speech isn’t as protected as you might think.
+However, this does not mean that private-sector employees have no protection.

-“The National Labor Relations Act (NLRA) does protect concerted activity, which would be an employee speaking out against a matter of public concern on behalf of a group of fellow employees in a manner that is jointly arranged, planned and discussed,” Burns says, “which is quite different from a single public employee who works for the federal government who wants to give the middle finger to the president.”
+Private-sector employees are afforded certain speech protections.
+“The National Labor Relations Act (NLRA) protects concerted activity,” Burns says.
+“Concerted activity occurs when an employee speaks out against a matter of public concern on behalf of a group of co-workers in a manner that is jointly arranged, planned, and discussed.
+This is quite different from a single public employee who works for the federal government who wants to give the middle finger to the president.”

 Is Employee Speech Protected Outside the Workplace?

-But is it protected outside the physical bounds of the workplace?
-If you’re careful, Mars says.
+Employee speech can be protected outside the physical bounds of the workplace — if you’re careful, Mars says.

 “Regarding free speech rights and statements on the internet, the threshold is still the same: If you engaged in concerted activity for mutual aid and protection and use social media to speak to those issues but do not denigrate the employer, you should be OK.”

-That means if you want to hop on Facebook and say, “The working conditions at my place of work are terrible,” that’s protected, says Mars.
+That means if you want to hop on Facebook when you’re off duty and say, “The working conditions at my place of work are terrible,” that’s protected, says Mars.
 “But posting something like, ‘Hey!
 Don’t buy food from my place of work because it sucks’ is defamatory and not protected free speech.”

 And, Burns notes, you might double your trouble if your first foray into speaking out is on social media and not via internal channels.